Hemanth0411/trading_system/README.md

 ## Running the Application

+For the full application experience (including background task processing for trade notifications), you'll need to run the Django development server, the Redis server, and the Celery worker.

+1.  **Ensure Redis Server is Running.** (As per setup instructions).
+2.  **Ensure PostgreSQL Server is Running.**

 ### Running the REST API

 1. Navigate to the Django project root directory (where `manage.py` is).